 The Bio-Medical building is located near the banks of a nearby river and the campus is surrounded by densely wooded areas – and where there’s water, there’s usually a lot of Poplar Trees (also known as the cottonwood tree) and other vegetation which contribute to the bio-mass in the air during the spring, summer and fall.
-They had become so accustomed to frequent filter changes that until they became acquainted with the Cottonwood Filter Screens, they didn’t realize that they could get more out of their pre-filters and bag filters by protecting them from heavy face loading – The best part of using the air intake filter screens is that they dramatically reduced filter changes and reduced maintenance to about 10 minutes per cleaning using a broom versus up to 4 hours to change and dispose of the filters.
+They had become so accustomed to frequent filter changes that until they became acquainted with the Snow Stopper Screens, they didn’t realize that they could get more out of their pre-filters and bag filters by protecting them from heavy face loading – The best part of using the screens is that they dramatically reduced filter changes and reduced maintenance to about 10 minutes per cleaning using a broom versus up to 4 hours to change and dispose of the filters.

-Since installing the Cottonwood Filter Screens on their air handling unit, pre-filter changes have been reduced from twelve times per year to only three; and instead of changing bag filters twice annually, they now change them one time per year and anticipate that when nearby construction is completed that they will be able to reduce bag filter changes to one time every other year.
+Since installing the Snow Stoppers on their air handling unit, pre-filter changes have been reduced from twelve times per year to only three; and instead of changing bag filters twice annually, they now change them one time per year and anticipate that when nearby construction is completed that they will be able to reduce bag filter changes to one time every other year.
 Furthermore, reducing filter changes is consistent with the university’s campus-wide “Green Building” initiative – reducing the number of filter changes reduces filter waste and contributes to their aggregate waste reduction – less waste goes to the land-fill.
 As a result of these impressive results, the university maintenance team is working with their filter representative to integrate the technology on other equipment across campus – “The cost savings opportunity is simply too great not to pursue this on a campus wide basis”, Said the Facilities Maintenance Engineer.

 Old Method (without Air Intake Filter Screens)